 Don’t underestimate the power of remote work

 Despite the return-to-the-office policies that employers are trying to reinforce, remote work is here to stay.
-Employees working in hybrid (part office, part remote) are more likely to have a better employee experience and apply for fewer jobs.
+Employees working in hybrid (part office, part remote) are more likely to have a better employee experience and less likesy to switch job positions.

-Trend #3: DE&I should become part of the company culture rather than a KPI
+Trend #3: DE&I should become part of your company culture rather than a KPI

 As predicted last year, diversity, equity and inclusion have been among the trending topics.
-However, with the unexpected economic downturn and political conflicts in 2022, companies seemed to have held their breath, stepping with caution, enacting layoffs or waiting for more certainty.
-Hence, the DE&I progress has slowed down, as companies made cuts to budgets allocated to make workplaces more diverse and underrepresented talent was heavily affected by the tech layoffs.
-So, is DE&I looking brighter in 2023?
+But with the companies seeking refuge in caution, progress in terms of DE&I has slowed down, as companies made cuts to budgets allocated to make workplaces more diverse and underrepresented talent was heavily affected by the tech layoffs.
+So, are the prospects for taking DE&I more seriously looking brighter in 2023?
 Only if we change our mindset.

 Define what DE&I means to your company and find the balance in your team